 - Remember, snakes and other wildlife may become disoriented after a storm.
 Watch where you step and never put your hands where you cannot see when removing storm debris.

-- If you live in a rural area, learn how to safely operate a chainsaw.
+- If you live in a rural area, learn how to operate a chainsaw safely.
 This goes for you ladies, too.
 Downed limbs are pretty much a given.
 STAY AWAY from power lines.

 - Own one, keep it in good condition and have gasoline, oil, and chain oil on hand.

 - Have plenty of propane or charcoal for your grill.

 - Heather brewed coffee using a grill in the past.
 The neighbors loved her for it.

 - NEVER use a grill indoors.
 The flames produce deadly, odorless carbon monoxide.

-- If you have to board your windows, make sure you already have the plywood on hand.
+- If you have to board your windows, ensure you already have the plywood.
 It can be reused each year.

 - Have a couple of tarps ready, they can be used to temporarily cover a broken window or a hole in the roof until more permanent repairs can be made.

 - Remember, cell towers may be damaged in a strong storm and communication may be spotty or non-existent for a while.

 And finally, if you’re watching a storm with the potential to become a threat and you’re not in an evacuation zone, it’s time to check and make sure everything is ready.

-Go ahead and get the laundry caught up, find the cooler, check the generator –if you have one– and swap the stored gasoline if you have / need that.
+Go ahead and get the laundry caught up, find the cooler, check the generator —if you have one— and swap the stored gasoline if you have/need that.
 Make ice if your freezer isn’t full.
+Use every plastic container you have.
+Ziploc bags work, too.
+Just be sure to lay them flat and to zip the zips fully.

-If the kids have electronics, go ahead and make sure they are fully charged, and be ready to ration their use.
+If the kids have electronics, go ahead and make sure they are fully charged and then be ready to ration their use.

 If a storm does look like it will hit, let the people who haven’t thought ahead deal with each other in those last few hours.
 You’re ready; stay home, safe and dry, and make your own version of Harriet McLeod’s Go Away Cookies.